rocket-internet-berlin/RocketDashboard/README.md

 ```
 npm install && cd server && npm install && cd ..
 ```
+## Adding configuration

+Since the current widgets fetch data remotely, **some configuration parameters are required**.
+Configuration is loaded from `src/config/config.[env].js`, where `env` can be either `dev` or `prod`.

+- Copy `config.default.js` to a new file named `config.dev.js`, open it, and fill-out the required API keys, etc. accordingly.

+## Starting the "dev" server

 - Then `yarn start` (or `npm start`) to run the development and backend servers

 - Open [http://localhost:3000](http://localhost:3000) in a browser to see your app.